jeddyhhh/penskealt/README.md

 # penskealt
 Offline web-based Meme generator with database capabilities.
 MKV files with embedded subtitle files (.srt) only.

 Requirements:
 PHP 5+, a database of some sort, ability to extract frames using FFMPEG, ability to use MKVCleaver to extract the .srt file.
 For Windows, it is recommended you install WAMP as this installs everything you need, download here: https://www.wampserver.com/en/

 Installation:
-For WAMP, go to the install directory, then "www", delete everything in there and replace with the files in this repository.
+For WAMP, go to the install directory, then "www", delete everything in there and replace with the files in this repository.<br>

-In the "www" folder, create a "images" directory.
+In the "www" folder, create a "images" directory.<br>

-You will need to create a "penskealt" database.
+You will need to create a "penskealt" database.<br>
-If you have just installed WAMP, left click green "WAMP" icon in your taskbar then click "PhpMysqlAdmin".
+If you have just installed WAMP, left click green "WAMP" icon in your taskbar then click "PhpMysqlAdmin".<br>

-Login using the default user/pass of "root" and "" (blank, no password).
+Login using the default user/pass of "root" and "" (blank, no password).<br>

-Click the "New" button on the left hand side, above "information_scema".
+Click the "New" button on the left hand side, above "information_scema".<br>

-Type "penskealt" in the "Database Name" field and press "Create".
+Type "penskealt" in the "Database Name" field and press "Create".<br>

-Congrats, you're ready to horde funny jery pictures.
+Congrats, you're ready to horde funny jery pictures.<br>

 Usage:
 Go to http://127.0.0.1